 ανδρεια also manifests itself as a willingness for, even a love of, toil and effort.
 It is one of the four cardinal virtues, along with prudence (phronesis), temperance (sophrosyne), and justice (dikaiosyne).
 Aristotle noted that, as with other virtues, ανδρεια is an optimal level (a “mean”) between the extremes of too little courage (cowardliness) and too much courage (rashness).

-The Andreian Philosophy contains three pillars: Mind, Body, and Andreia.
+The Andreia Philosophy contains three pillars: Mind, Body, and Spirit.
 Three purposes.
 Three paths that develop together.

 “If you know the way broadly you will see it in all things.”

-The goal of the work presented is to live the FTA Creed while sharing this message with whomever may find it useful.
+The goal of this project is to make the philosophy available to all who may find it useful.